jspecify/jspecify/docs/docs/spec.md

 "mostly transitive" behavior that we intend, even if we haven't found a way to formally specify it yet.

-## Null-inclusive under every parameterization
+## Null-inclusive

-A type is null-inclusive under every parameterization if it meets any of the following conditions:
+A type is null-inclusive if it meets any of the following conditions:

 -   Its [nullness operator] is `UNION_NULL`.

     > This is the simplest part of the simplest case: A type usage always
     > includes `null` if it's annotated with `@Nullable`.

--   It is an [intersection type] whose elements all are null-inclusive under every parameterization.
+-   It is an [intersection type] whose elements all are null-inclusive.

 -   It is a type variable that meets *both* of the following conditions:

     -   It does *not* have nullness operator `MINUS_NULL`.

-    -   Its lower bound is null-inclusive under every parameterization.
+    -   Its lower bound is null-inclusive.

     > This third case is probably irrelevant in practice: It covers `? super
     > @Nullable Foo`, which is already covered by the rules for
     > [nullness subtyping].
 It's included here in case some tool has reason to
-    > check whether a type is null-inclusive under every parameterization
+    > check whether a type is null-inclusive *outside* of a check for nullness
-    > *outside* of a check for nullness subtyping.
+    > subtyping.

 **Some-world version:** The rule is the same except that the requirement for "`UNION_NULL`" is loosened to "`UNION_NULL` or `UNSPECIFIED`."